ARTICLES | CONTENT CREATION

 But because you are not just writing for machines, the next point is critical for your success.

-Make sure your content appeals to human readers
+Make sure your content appeals to human readers, viewers, and listeners

 Write for people first, and for search engines second.
 Don't reverse these points.